Liza Elly Purnamasari

-Fiorenza Liza Elly Purnamasari (born March 27, 1991) is an Indonesian presenter, model and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2011 and represented her country at the Miss International 2012 pageant.
+Fiorenza Liza Elly Purnamasari (born 27 March 1991) is an Indonesian presenter, model and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2011 and represented her country at the Miss International 2012 pageant.

 Personal life

-Liza was born in Malang, East Java - Indonesia, she holds a bachelor degree in Marketing communications at STIKOM The London School of Public Relations in Jakarta.
-She is a presenter on Television Program in Indonesia.
-In 2012 she married with Indonesian actor Nicky Tirta, and later divorced in 2018.
+Liza was born in Malang, East Java - Indonesia.
+She holds a bachelor degree in Marketing communications at STIKOM The London School of Public Relations in Jakarta.
+She is a television program presenter in Indonesia.
+In 2012 she married Indonesian actor Nicky Tirta.
+They divorced in 2018.

 Pageantry

 Miss Indonesia Earth 2010

 Liza won the title of Miss Indonesia Earth in 2010.
 She was an official Indonesian representative at the Miss Earth 2010, but she withdrew due unknown and unclear reasons by Miss Indonesia Earth Foundation.
 She was replaced by her runner-up, Jesicca Aurellia Tji a few days before Miss Earth 2010 held in Nha Trang, Vietnam.

 Puteri Indonesia 2011

 Liza competed on Puteri Indonesia 2011 as the representative of East Java.
 She won the title of Puteri Indonesia Lingkungan 2011 title.
 Liza and the other 37 contestants from 33 provinces competed for the title, she is the first woman from East Java to win the Puteri Indonesia Lingkungan title.